hamzascript/cornyAPI/README.md

 ]
 ```
 If your jokes do not need a question, simply remove the question section!
+Create a pull request with your changes, and if i approve (which i most likely will) then congrats!!
 thank you :)

 # Story